WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 If you have limited or no prior programming experience, you need to study JavaScript in depth.
 The `JavaScript tutorials at Code Academy`_ are a good option.
 The lessons force you to implement the concepts you are learning before moving to the next topic.
-The tutorials will take considerable time, but you will learn JavaScript well.
+The tutorials will take a considerable amount of time, but you will learn JavaScript well.
 If you would like a tutorial that allows you to work through the material at a faster pace, try `The Modern JavaScript Tutorial`_.